henrivain/TesseractOcrMaui/README.md

 > net9.0-android or newer
 > net9.0-ios or newer

-Only png and jpeg libraries are compiled into tesseract native libraries, so only these image types are supported.
+Only png, jpeg and tiff libraries are compiled into tesseract native libraries, so only these image types are supported.
 Additional image libraries are added if needed later.

+Android and Windows use `Tesseract version 5.3.3`

 ## Getting started